JensKnipper/personal-blog/_posts/2020-07-03-using-maven-in-wsl.md

 ## Going full Linux with X-Server
 Probably the most sustainable, but also elaborate workaround is [installing an X-Server and accessing it from Windows](https://github.com/lackovic/notes/tree/master/Windows/Windows%20Subsystem%20for%20Linux#run-a-linux-gui-application-in-wsl-2).
 It is actually the one I can recommend most.
 There may also be a follow up article covering this topic.

+## WSLg
+Probably the best approach is using the new [WSL GUI](https://github.com/microsoft/wslg).
+It uses X11 and RDP in the background and enables using your fully fledged IDE in your WSL.
+The integration into the desktop is seamless and easy to use.
+The only downside is that it is only supported for Windows 11.

 ## Conclusion
 You can really ease your development processon Windows by using WSL.
-In most cases simple workarounds can be applied to make the integration of the two Operating Systems more seamless.
+In most cases simple workarounds can be applied to make the integration of the two operating systems more seamless.
 When using a more complex development setup the effort of installing an X-Server may be worth it to get the full Linux experience.
+For Windows 11 users using WSLg is probably the easiest and best integrated solution.